 If she’s freaked out by something (fireworks, thunder, etc), she finds comfort snuggling on my shoulder, sucking my earlobe.
 It’s a little slobbery, but she calms down.
 Usually, she just looks to see how I react to something, and then chills out if I’m not bothered.
 She’s done that since I got her.
 If she feels ‘alone’ she screams… not howls, not barking, not crying.
 Once she sees her person, she’s fine.
 Until then, it sounds like someone is trying to kill her.
 There have been some Academy Award worthy performances.
 Scared the snot out of me first time she did it.

 She will run if she gets outside- and doesn’t stop until she finds something in the neighborhood to investigate.
-I can’t chase her (it’s more of a hobbling walk) – so that is another reason (for her safety) that she needs someone more mobile.
+I can’t chase her (it’s more of a hobbling walk).
 I haven’t given her time to come home on her own, as she is SO friendly that she’d let Jack the Ripper in the house, and ask what kind of knife he prefers.
 She could be dog-napped very easily.
 Or run over, as she’d never stop for traffic.

 Even with her quirks, she is such a sweet girl.
 She loves everybody.
 That makes her a lousy guard dog (though she is good about alerting to vague things, and has been growling a bit more at the door, and not just people on TV), but an amazing companion.
 She does things that are just funny (usually with her toys- flinging them all over, and then wondering where they went, etc).
 She has very little discrimination with edible things- and will snarf something up without chewing or ‘testing’ it.
 If you have any type of things that are toxic to dogs (cigarettes, medications, foods dogs can’t have, etc), I’ve found it much easier to put up a baby gate while I handle anything that could hurt her, until I’m done.
 When she’s pooped after meals, she is loose in the house, so she can run around.
 She loves stairs, and sliding across hard floors.
 She’s been OK for a couple of hours home alone (loose) if the other dog had a vet appointment.

 It’s impossible to convey how gutted I am about having to have Shiloh rehomed.
 My intent was, as it’s been with the other four dogs I’ve owned over the years, to be a forever home.
-I want the best for her, and I don’t think it’s me, no matter how much I love her.
-A piece of my heart goes with her.
-IF my shoulder goes out completely, my independence is shot- and then she’d need someone else anyway.
+I’m struggling with feeling like I’m failing her, and treating her as if she’s disposable.
+My dogs are my family.
+They get things they need before I do.
+I want the best for her, and without help figuring out how to help her, I don’t think it’s me, no matter how much I love her.
+A huge piece of my heart goes with her.
+IF my shoulder goes out completely, my independence is shot- and then she’d need someone else anyway to manage the mess of the regurgitation.
 I’ll remember her every July 8th.
 And likely a lot more often than that.
-She’s one of the sweetest dogs I’ve ever met- and it’s been a privilege to have such a joyful little being in my home.
+She’s one of the sweetest dogs I’ve ever owned- and it’s been a privilege to have such a joyful little being in my home.

 I will deeply miss Shiloh.